 The teaching staff does not teach computer skills.
 Fluent use of the computer and word processor is the student’s responsibility.
-Students must review the technical requirements for Blackboard Learn prior to the program start date (it is recommended that they do this prior to registration) to ensure that their computer is compatible with all the technical requirements of Blackboard Learn.
+Students must review the technical requirements for the course prior to the program start date (ideally prior to registration) to ensure that their computer is compatible with all the technical requirements of Blackboard Learn.
 To learn more about the necessary system requirements and what to expect from an online course, click here.

 Accessing online courses requires a high-speed internet connection, as the online learning interface for the program (Blackboard Learn) will not function effectively using a dial-up line.
 The program can run on either a Mac or PC, but we advise that students do not attempt to complete coursework on a tablet alone.
 The Blackboard system does not allow students to submit assignments or take exams (among other functions) from a tablet environment.

 The program will not run with the Norton AntiVirus Software.
 Students must either disengage Norton while running the online program or delete Norton from their computer and install McAfee AntiVirus Software.

 Computer access issues and/or technology failures do not excuse a student from any aspect of the program and is not sufficient justification for dropping the program.

 Workload and Time Commitment

-Boston University’s Genealogy Studies Program is designed for the adult learner.
-There are four modules (or subject matters), and each module will open and close so that you progress as a cohort through the material on a schedule.
-Each module requires a minimum of 3 hours per day while you are in the program.
-During this time you will be reading course content, reading outside assignments, responding to online discussion questions, and completing written assignments.
-Classes are limited in enrollment with one instructor and 2-3 facilitators per module.
+Boston University’s Genealogy Studies programs are designed for the adult learner.
+The modules within each course open and close so that you progress, as a cohort, on schedule with the rest of your group.
+During each module, you will be reading course content, reading outside assignments, responding to online discussion questions, and completing written assignments.